andreastt/edit/README.md

 These are a small set of utilities for editing files from a remote system over an [ssh(1)] session on your local machine’s text editor.

-It should support all editors, but it is written specifically with Plan 9’s [acme(1)] in mind.
+It currently only supports editing files that are available on the local system via an [sshfs(1)] mount.
+It should however support all editors, but was written specifically with Plan 9’s [acme(1)] in mind.

 Install the necessary programs on both systems: